vivekshiftai/KB1/FRONTEND_IMAGE_INTEGRATION.md

 ```
 To start the machine, follow these steps:

-1. Check the power switch [IMAGE:image 1.jpg]
+1. Check the power switch as shown in image 1
+[IMAGE:image 1.jpg]
-2. Verify the pressure gauge [IMAGE:image 2.jpg]
+2. Verify the pressure gauge refer to image 2
+[IMAGE:image 2.jpg]
-3. Press the start button [IMAGE:image 3.jpg]
+3. Press the start button see image 3
+[IMAGE:image 3.jpg]
 ```

 ### No Backend Processing Needed
-The LLM generates the markers directly, so the frontend receives the response ready for image embedding.
+The LLM generates both the natural language references and the image markers directly, so the frontend receives the response ready for image embedding.

 ## Frontend Implementation